shinyColumn/sch-guard/README.md

 ## How it works

-`core.py` holds SCH-Guard's system prompt: it asks the LLM to check a skill document against five signals distilled from the SCH taxonomy, and report only which ones it sees —
+`core.py` holds SCH Guard's system prompt: it asks the LLM to check a skill document against five signals distilled from the SCH taxonomy, and report only which ones it sees —